openUC2/UC2-GIT/Readme.md

 Where next? [<img src="./IMAGES/sitemap.png" height=50>](./SITEMAP.md)

 ### Complete overview of setups, modules, parts to buy and parts to print
-Find a complete shopping'n'printing list including estimated prices for all modules and setups in this [GoogleDrive Spreadsheet](https://docs.google.com/spreadsheets/d/1U1MndGKRCs0LKE5W8VGreCv9DJbQVQv7O6kgLlB6ZmE/edit?usp=sharing)!
+Find a complete shopping'n'printing list including estimated prices for all modules and setups in this [BILL OF MATERIALS](https://docs.google.com/spreadsheets/d/1U1MndGKRCs0LKE5W8VGreCv9DJbQVQv7O6kgLlB6ZmE/edit?usp=sharing)!

 ### List of available Setups